 The interval between engine oil changes may be extended in certain circumstances.
-To determine whether the service interval may be extended, Bukhs conditions for extended service intervals must be met and an oil analysis performed.
+To determine whether the service interval may be extended, Volvo Penta's conditions for extended service intervals must be met and an oil analysis performed.
 Contact your Bukh dealer for further information.